stagenow/docs/edge/source/gettingstarted.md

     Note: The tool's built-in staging server is an FTP server to which devices download the staging content of the Deployment section, files selected for download from the remote server, and RD staging files.
 Because multiple applications cannot use Port #21 (usually used by FTP servers) at the same time, ensure the Workstation Tool PC does not have another FTP server running in the background, or that the other FTP server uses a different port.
 Also note that the staging (FTP) server runs only when the tool is running, and stops when the application closes.
 Therefore the tool must be running when staging the device with profiles as described above.

 * The StageNow Client resides on the device and provides a user interface for the staging operator to initiate staging.
-The operator uses a staging method, e.g., prints and scans a bar code or reads an NFC tag, to deliver staging material to the device
+The operator uses a staging method, e.g., prints and scans a bar code, plays an audio file, or reads an NFC tag, to deliver staging material to the device

 ### Devices Supported
 StageNow supports all KitKat and Jelly Bean Android devices from Zebra.
 KitKat devices that ship with the StageNow Client installed support all StageNow features.

 Jelly Bean and certain KitKat devices may not include the StageNow Client but do include Rapid Deployment (RD) Client.
-For staging, these devices can scan StageNow-generated RD bar codes, which cause the RD Client to connect to a network and then auto-install MX 5.0 and the StageNow Client on the device.
+For staging, these devices can scan StageNow-generated RD bar codes, which cause the RD Client to connect to a network and then auto-install MX 5.0 for KitKat devices, MX 4.4 or lesser for Jelly Bean devices, and the StageNow Client on the device.
 The StageNow Client can then be used to scan StageNow profile bar codes for configuration.
 See [Rapid Deployment (RD) Client](../stageclient?Rapid%20Deployment%20(RD)%20Client) for more information on this process.

+>Note:
+>To install StageNow client and MX on a Jelly Bean device, create a profile using wizards from MX 4.4 or lesser versions.

 Once devices that did not include the StageNow Client are staged using the RD Client, they still may only support partial StageNow functionality due to limitations of the device OS.
 See the Feature Compatibility section of the specific [Setting Type](../CSPreference) to determine if your device supports a given feature.